lykmapipo/sails-police/README.md

 //in your api/policies/Auth.js
 module.exports = require('sails-police').policies.isAuthenticated;
 ```
-- Add `Auth policy` in your policies to restrict your routes
+Add `Auth policy` in your policies to restrict your routes
 ```js
 //in config/policies.js
 //add to restrict all routes
 '*': 'Auth'
 ```
 Thats all need to add `sails-police` in your application.
-[For detailed setup check](https://github.com/lykmapipo/sails-police#detailed-setup)

 ## Detailed Setup
 `sails-police` expose `mixins` that will extend different parts of sails application and easy your setup.
 It expose the following `mixins`:

-## model.mixin
+### Model Mixin
 It extend valid sails model with sails-police [morphs](https://github.com/lykmapipo/sails-police#modules) to make it a viable canditate to be used in `sails-police`.

-Before hand, you have to choose a model that will be used for `sails-police`,
-which is `User` most of the time.
-After choosing the `sails-police` model
-your have to mix `sails-police morphs` into it.
+By convection, you must have a `User` model in your `models/User.js`.
+After creating the `User` model then your will have to mix `sails-police morphs` into it.

 To setup your model for `sails-police` do as bellow:
 ```js